wiredrive/wiredrive-player/readme.txt

 * First stable release.

 == Upgrade Notice ==

+= 3.0.1 =
+* Bugfix: Moved player strategy logic to JavaScript from PHP to prevent caching layers to cache the strategy of the first browser to cause a cache miss

 = 3.0 =
 * Addressed all outstanding bugs and added additional features.